Uniqueness and non-uniqueness results for dyadic MHD models: Abstract

 \section{Abstract}

 We construct non-unique Leray-Hopf solutions for some dyadic models for magnetohydrodynamics when the intermittency dimension $\delta$ is less than 1.
 In contrast, uniqueness of Leray-Hopf solution is established in the case of $\delta\geq 1$.
-In addition, for a dyadic model of the generalized Navier-Stokes equation with diffusion term $(-\Delta)^\alpha u$, non-unique Leray-Hopf solutions are constructed provided $\alpha<\frac12$.
+Analogous results on uniqueness and non-uniqueness of Leray-Hopf solution are also obtained for dyadic models of MHD with fractional diffusion.

 KEY WORDS: magnetohydrodynamics; intermittency; dyadic model; uniqueness and non-uniqueness.

 CLASSIFICATION CODE: 35Q35, 76D03, 76W05.